-Coursework completed on a CU Boulder-approved Education Abroad program counts towards the minimum number of credits taken on the Boulder campus needed to earn a degree from CU Boulder. (i.e. the college of Arts and Sciences requires a minimum of 45 hours on the Boulder campus).
+Coursework completed on a CU Boulder-approved education abroad program is considered "in residence" credit.
+Coursework counts towards the minimum number of credits taken on the Boulder campus needed to earn a degree from CU Boulder. (i.e. the college of Arts and Sciences requires a minimum of 45 hours on the Boulder campus).

 Course Load Minimums